Authorities investigating claims teacher fed puppy to turtle

 Franklin County Sheriff David Fryar didn't immediately return a call from The Associated Press on Friday.

+In a statement, it said it shares the concern "of all our constituents who are deeply disturbed by the news from Preston, Idaho, regarding allegations of the mistreatment of a puppy in a classroom setting."

+People for the Ethical Treatment of Animals in a statement said the teacher is a "bully who should not be allowed near impressionable young people."

-The Idaho State Department of Agriculture on Friday said the turtle was euthanized because it's an invasive species requiring a permit.
+The Idaho State Department of Agriculture on Friday said the turtle was euthanized on Wednesday because it's an invasive species.
+The Idaho Department of Fish and Game helped obtain the turtle.

+"Our concern is they are omnivorous, can be highly predacious on native species, can live a long time, and once they reach a certain size, they have few natural predators," said Fish and Game spokesman Roger Phillips.

 The 2004 film "Napoleon Dynamite" was set in rural Preston, which has a population of about 5,200.
 The film portrays a shy and unpopular teenager helping his friend run for high school class president.